PlatDrake2875/PAO_Java_2023/README.md

 ## About the project

-This application's purpose is to mimic most of the core functionality of Spotify and Audible if every song/podcast/audiobook was paid :).
+This application's purpose is to mimic most of the core functionalities of Spotify and Audible if every song/podcast/audiobook was free :).

 ---